 Regularly check the spark plug and clean it with a wire brush in between replacements.
 A dirty spark plug can cause the spark plug to misfire causing running issues.

-Replace a spark plug if it is very dark in color, has a burnt electrode, or broke porcelain.
+Replace a spark plug if it is very dark in color, has a burnt electrode, or has broken porcelain.

 Make sure the spark plug is gapped to the manufacturer’s specification and the spark plug wire is securely attached.
 These things can also cause starting problems.